Softorage/Softorage/content/software/shotcut.md

     -
       min: "RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K" -
       min: "Network: Shotcut does NOT require access to the network to activate, check a subscription, or send usage analytics.
-However, some links in the Help menu do link out to this web site."
+However, some links in the Help menu do link out to Shotcut's web site."

 developer: ["Dan Dennedy", "Meltytech LLC", "Charlie Yates <OD>"]